-We report one example for an explanation provided by the interpreter module based on our experiments on the MAG-GIC cohort.
-For this cohort, the standard risk score exhibited a low AUC-ROC for patients with Type-2 Diabetes.
+We report one example for an explanation provided by the interpreter module based on our experiments on the UK Biobank cohort.
+For this cohort, the standard Framingham risk score exhibited an AUC-ROC of 0.705 for the overall cohort, but its AUC-ROC for patients with Type-2 Diabetes (T2D) was as low as 0.63.
 On the contrary, AUTOPROGNOSIS performed almost equally well in the two subgroups.
 The interpreter provided an explanation for the improved predictions through the following association rule: